11 Most Endangered Historic Places

 Within hours of the National Trust's announcement of 2013's 11 Most Endangered Historic Places, the Harris County Sports and Convention Corporation unveiled its bold proposal to preserve and reuse the iconic Astrodome.
 The plan, dubbed the "New Dome Experience," proposes to save the Dome by creating multi-purpose special event space, making the Dome accessible to current and future generations of Houstonians and visitors.
 The proposal is visionary and embodies the same innovation, energy, and "can do" spirit that created the engineering marvel that is the Astrodome when it was built in 1964.

-The National Trust will work with local leaders and elected officials to bring preservation expertise and resources to the Astrodome table in Houston with this newest National Treasure.
+The National Trust will work with local leaders and elected officials to bring preservation expertise and resources to the Astrodome table in Houston.